Driving Under the Influence of Drugs in Arizona

 Penalties for DUI Drug Crimes in Arizona

 In Arizona, DUI drug crimes can be charged as a misdemeanor or felony.
-First time offenders are generally charged with misdemeanors, unless aggravated circumstances exist (link to felony information page).
+First time offenders are generally charged with misdemeanors, unless aggravated circumstances exist.

 - A.R.S.
 13-707 states that a first time offender convicted of a DUI drug crime can be sentenced to up to six months in jail, and receive fines of up to $2500 plus surcharges